NAME¶

 --subgidname=name¶

 Run the container in a new user namespace using the map with name in the /etc/subgid file.
-If running rootless, the user needs to have the right to use the mapping.
+When running rootless, the user needs the necessary permissions to use the mapping.
 See subgid(5).
 This flag conflicts with --userns and --gidmap.
+Together with --gidmap it acts as if --gidmap was passed with all mappings of the name group in /etc/subgid.

 --subuidname=name¶

 Run the container in a new user namespace using the map with name in the /etc/subuid file.
-If running rootless, the user needs to have the right to use the mapping.
+When running rootless, the user needs the necessary permissions to use the mapping.
 See subuid(5).
 This flag conflicts with --userns and --uidmap.
+Together with --uidmap it acts as if --uidmap was passed with all mappings of the name user in /etc/subuid.

 --sysctl=name=value¶